Human Rights and Equal Opportunity Commission Report

 Several more years passed and I still had no contact with my family, I didn't know what they looked like or how I could ever find them.
 By this time I was old enough to go to High School.
 This meant I didn't have to look after several of the younger kids as I had previously done, bathing, feeding and putting them on the potty and then off to bed, chopping wood before school and housework which all of us kids done and the housemothers sat back and collected wages - for doing nothing.
 My life was miserable, and I felt I was a nobody and things couldn't get any worse.
 But I was wrong.

 The worst was yet to come.

 While I was in first year high school I was sent out to work on a farm as a domestic.
 I thought it would be great to get away from the home for a while.
 At first it was.
 I was made welcome and treated with kindness.
-The four shillings I was payed went to the home.
+The four shillings I was paid went to the home.
 I wasn't allowed to keep it, I didn't care.
-I was never payed for the work I did at Sister Kate's so you don't miss what you didn't get, pocket money etc.
+I was never paid for the work I did at Sister Kate's so you don't miss what you didn't get, pocket money etc.